-A root canal is a treatment used to remove the nerve and pulp from a tooth in order to save it from getting completely decayed.
-When a tooth is decayed so badly that it may have to be removed, root canal treatment is used as the last resort to try and save it from being removed.
+A root canal treatment is used to remove the nerve and pulp from a tooth to save it from getting completely decayed.
+When a tooth is decayed so severely, root canal treatment is used as the last resort to try and save it from being removed.

 When the nerves within the root canal suffer an infection, bacteria start to multiply with the chamber.
 This process could lead to severe infection and cause an abscessed tooth.
 An abscessed tooth is a condition where pus is formed at the base of a tooth.
 Some of the symptoms of root canal infection are: